ministryofjustice/analytics-platform-ops/README.md

 ## What's next

-Now you have the infrastructure set-up, next install the charts: https://github.com/ministryofjustice/analytics-platform-helm-charts/blob/master/README.md
+Now you have the infrastructure set-up, next install other charts: https://github.com/ministryofjustice/analytics-platform-helm-charts/blob/master/README.md

 Ensure you refer to the READMEs for each chart, for additional setup e.g. [Auth0 setup for cpanel](https://github.com/ministryofjustice/analytics-platform-helm-charts/blob/master/charts/cpanel/README.md)